mia-platform/documentation/docs/release_notes/RN_v9-0/platform_9-0-0_releasenotes.md

 ### API Portal v1.16.2

-With this new version a bug of the service that caused problems with multi part forms has beed fixed.
+With this new version, a bug of the service that caused problems with multi part forms has been fixed.

 ## Backoffice v1.0.0